Simplypri/Retail_Sales_Data_Visualization/README.md

 A bar chart of the top 10 customers by total sales showed that a small group contributes disproportionately to revenue.

 Temporal Trends:
 Monthly sales trends showed clear seasonality and fluctuations.
 Boxplots of sales by weekday revealed performance differences across days.

 Pareto Effect:
 Pareto analysis confirmed the 80/20 rule, where a small percentage of customers generate the majority of sales.

 Regional & Product Insights:

-Some regions generate high sales but relatively lower profits.

-Certain product categories and sub-categories show high revenue but poor profitability, indicating margin inefficiencies.
+Some regions generate high sales but relatively lower profits.Certain product categories and sub-categories show high revenue but poor profitability, indicating margin inefficiencies.

-Business Implication
+Business Implication:
 This EDA provided a comprehensive foundation for deeper analysis by identifying top-performing customers, regions, and products, as well as areas with low or negative profitability that require strategic attention.

-Objective 2: Identifying High- and Under-Performing Products Methodology
+Objective 2: Identifying High- and Under-Performing Products

-Product-level performance was analyzed in Power BI by aggregating total sales and profit per product.
-Using quartile-based classification, products were grouped into:
+Methodology: Product-level performance was analyzed in Power BI by aggregating total sales and profit per product.
+Using quartile-based classification, products were grouped into:High-Performing, Under-Performing, Low-Margin and Moderate

-High-Performing

-Under-Performing

-Low-Margin

-Moderate

 A scatterplot (Sales vs. Profit) with color-coded performance categories enabled intuitive exploration.

 Key Findings